SS-NES/SS-NES-lesson/episodes/python-template.md

 questions you weren't asked, the SMP tool has already suggested which set of optional features best suit your project.

 Due to the limitation how `copier` handles the answer files, you also cannot review choices you made in the SMP.
-We will show you how to revise choices and add extra features to your code repository below:
+In the next section, you will see how you can add or change features of your code repository.

 ## Challenge 3: Add more features to your project